 The city council has approved a planning application for a new community hub building at Station Road playing fields in Pinhoe for the second time following the lapse of the previous permission that was granted in February 2020.

-134 of the 300 readers we need have signed up so far.
-Help us reach our goal by joining them today.
+137 of the 300 paying subscribers we need have signed up so far.
+Join them today to help us reach our goal.

 Council land disposal to include rights to lay underground distribution pipework across River Exe floodplain following “low-to-zero carbon” Grace Road Fields heat plant planning approval in face of Environment Agency sequential test concerns.